jesperhoy/VueJSWebForms/README.md

 Note: If an in-line template starts with `<template>`, then the library treats it as .vue file format.
 Otherwise it treats it as simple.

-The really cool part about in-line templates is that they can include ASP.NET Web Forms server tags, which are rendered before Vue.js compiles the template.
+Note: In-line templates can of course include ASP.NET Web Forms server tags, which are rendered before Vue.js compiles the template.
 For example:

 ```HTML
 <vue:App runat="server">